 2019: Elon Musk announces Neuralink’s progress of their brain-machine interface that would lend humans the same information processing abilities that computers have while linking to Artificial Intelligence.
 In this announcement, Neuralink revealed that they had already successfully tested their technology on mice and apes.

-2020: Elon Musk announced in July that a Tesla autopilot update is coming later this year that will give their vehicles complete “level-5” autonomy.
-This will finally allow passengers to reach their destination without any human intervention.
+2020: In July, Elon Musk declared that a Tesla autopilot update is coming later this year that will bring their vehicles one step closer to complete “level-5” autonomy.
+Level-5 autonomy would finally allow passengers to reach their destination without any human intervention.
 The long-awaited software update would likely increase the company’s value massively and Musk’s net worth along with it.

 Elon Musk announces Tesla Bot, becomes Time’s Person of the Year

 2021: Musk continues to innovate, announcing in August that Tesla is developing a near-life-size humanoid robot.
 Many are skeptical of the viability of the robot while others claimed this is another of Musk’s inventions that science fiction warned against similar to the Brain-Computer Interface.

 Regardless of any opinions, Musk still had a stellar year.
 Starship has made progress, Tesla sales are on the rise, and Musk managed to earn the title of Time’s Person of the Year.
 All the while becoming the most wealthy person on the planet, with a net worth exceeding $250 million.

 Facebook changes name to Meta, Zuck announces Metaverse